Physics & Constraints

 - friction - coefficient of resistance of relative motion of solid bodies sliding against each other.

-- angular damping - coefficient of resistance that will slow down a rotating object.
+- angular damping - coefficient of resistance that will slow down a rotating object: 0 - no damping, 1 - maximum damping.
+Input values are clamped to [0, 1] range.

-- restitution - coefficient of elasticity (if 0 - body is not elastic like clay, if 1 - body behaves like being made from rubber).
+- restitution - coefficient of elasticity: 0 - body is not elastic like clay, 1 - body behaves like being made from rubber.

 When two bodies collide, friction and restitution parameters of both of them are taken into consideration.